LiskArchive/lisk-migrator/README.md

 ## Migrating from Lisk Core v3.x to v4.x

-The [migration guide](./docs/migration.md) explains the transition process from Lisk Core v3.x to Lisk Core v4.x using Lisk Migrator v2.
+The [migration guide](./docs/migration.md) explains the transition process from Lisk Core v3.0.4 (or later) to Lisk Core v4.x using Lisk Migrator v2.

 ## Get Involved